mascarua/mascarua_resume/docs/index.md

 `February 2004 - January 2011`
 __Tectura Corporation__, Systems Engineering Consultant
-- Logical Interface Management team, 787 program, Boeing
+- Logical Interface Management team lead, 787 program, Boeing.
+Defined the schema and processes standards to store the Interface Control Data into the `SLATE` database by Dassault Systemes.
+Supported people from all disciplines to understand their needs and communicate them to the implementation team; established graphical requirement specifications using custom templates.
-- Lean Certification project, BCA, Boeing
+- Lean Certification project, BCA, Boeing.
+Business Archiecture of the first processes and systems to unify the different certification processes across the enterprise.
+Using UML, mapped the large processes and detailed requirements, and identified automatization opportunities, established the realization and system reqruirements for each one.
-- Simulator Support Group, BGS, Boeing
+- Simulator Support Group, BGS, Boeing.
+Migrated the Simulator Tracking and Records System (STARS) system from a local Access database to a SQL server provided by the IT organization.
+Championed the use of enterprise resources for the development effort of the system.
+Note: STARS is still being used and improved after 9 years of its definition, and the relationship between the business and IT is solid, and has provided significant efficiencies into the development process.

 ### System Architect